scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 ### Stock Picker

-Write a method that takes an array of stock prices (prices on days 0, 1, ...), and outputs the most profitable pair of days on which to buy the stock, and then to sell the stock.
+Write a method that takes an array of stock prices (prices on days 0, 1, ...), and outputs the most profitable pair of days on which to first buy the stock and then sell the stock.

 ## Resources
 * [Ruby Doc on Array](http://www.ruby-doc.org/core-1.9.3/Array.html)